Nightnote

 $5 a month, cancel any time

 Less than half the price of Calm.
-30-day full refund on any payment, no questions.
-Cancel through the customer portal in two clicks; future months stop billing immediately.
+Cancel through the customer portal in two clicks; future months stop billing immediately, no email back-and-forth required.

 See what arrives — a real sample